deong/charrington/README.md

 * Charrington mostly fills out the information that makes sense in BBDB, but there is some information that isn't currently being used.
 Most notably, things like job titles are currently ignored.

-* Postal address formatting is a little wonky at the moment.
-Some contacts seem to lose street numbers, international addresses aren't formatted in the expected way, etc. Some of these are clearly just bugs I need to track down.
-Others may be longer-term issues.